DunderProto/AIT/DunderProto-homework03/README.md

 ## Running the Project

 In the terminal, *cd* into the *src* folder of the project directory and type *node app.js*.
 A local server should be running on port 3000.
-To see the images, visit the */gallery* route and a randomly generated number of gecko images should appear.
+To see the images, visit the */gallery* route and a randomly generated number of random gecko images should appear.

 ## Example